TylerColeStudent/poker-equity-predictor/README.md

 # Poker Equity Predictor (PyTorch)

-A neural network that predicts **post-flop poker hand equity** (expected share of the pot) given a hand and board state, trained on simulated data using PyTorch.
+A neural network that predicts **post-flop poker hand equity** (expected share of the pot against a random opponent hand) given a hand and board state, trained on simulated data using PyTorch.

 This was my first full ML project, built in my 2nd year of a BSc Mathematics degree at **Queen Mary University of London**.
 It demonstrates an end-to-end ML pipeline: data generation, feature engineering, model training, and evaluation.

+The model focuses on post-flop situations (flop, turn, and river).
+Pre-flop only invovles 1,326 distinct starting hands, so a simple look-up table is more appropriate there, whereas post-flop equity depends on the specific board cards and is a more interesting modelling problem.

 ---